freesoft/UIUC-MCSDS-bookmark/README.md

-# Bookmarks for MCS-DS at University of Illinois at Urbana-Champaign
+# Bookmarks for UIUC MCS-DS program

 This repository is to maintain and share all the bookmark that I've been using for my UIUC MCS-DS study.
 It's English/Korean language mixed, and I'll be adding "(KR)" for those written in Korean for the conveinence.